Join our school from 9th grade

-Announced in November 2023, the Conseil scolaire de district catholique des Aurores boréales is proud to announce that École secondaire catholique des Satellites has started its new school year!
-Local students now have the opportunity to continue their studies in French!
+Announced in November 2023, the Conseil scolaire de district catholique des Aurores boréales is proud to announce that École secondaire catholique des Satellites began its school year in September 2024!

 Information: